Reconstructing GKZ via topological recursion: GKZ equations as quantum curves

-The former method uses the local topological recursion and the recursion relation for $S_m$'s obtained from the quantum curve is reconstructed manifestly for two examples: (1) $\mathbb{C}\textbf{P}^{1}_{\bm{w}}$ and (2) the Fano hypersurface $X_{l_1=1;\bm{w},\lambda_1}$ in $\mathbb{C}\textbf{P}^{1}_{\bm{w}}$.
+The former method uses the local topological recursion \eqref{top_recursion} and the recursion relation for $S_m$'s in the WKB expansion \eqref{wkb_x1} obtained from the GKZ equation is manifestly reconstructed for two examples: (1) $\mathbb{C}\textbf{P}^{1}_{\bm{w}}$ and (2) the degree $1$ Fano hypersurface $X_{\bm{w},\lambda}$ in $\mathbb{C}\textbf{P}^{1}_{\bm{w}}$.
 Such manifest results are helpful to find the relation between the wave function and the WKB solution which will be studied in Section \ref{section:Stokes-eqP1} (e.g. Lemma \ref{lem:limit-WKB-normalization} below).

-The latter method uses the global topological recursion and we can reconstruct more general class of $X$ such that $X=\mathbb{C}\textbf{P}^{N-1}_{\bm{w}}$ and the Fano complete intersection $X=X_{\bm{l}=\bm{1};\bm{w},\bm{\lambda}}$.
-For these class of $X$ the admissibility condition in Definition \ref{def:admissibility} is satisfied, and we can reconstruct the GKZ equation as the quantum curve for the wave function $\psi_X(x)$ which admits the expansion at $x=\infty$ (i.e. $z_*=\infty$ which gives $x=\infty$ is chosen to be the endpoint in the integration divisor $D$).
+The latter method uses the global topological recursion \eqref{g_top_recursion} and we can reconstruct more general class of $X$ such that $X=\mathbb{C}\textbf{P}^{N-1}_{\bm{w}}$ and the Fano complete intersection $X=X_{\bm{w},\bm{\lambda}}$ of degree $l_{a=1,\ldots,n}=1$.
+For these class of $X$ the admissibility condition in Definition \ref{def:admissibility} is satisfied, and then we can show that the GKZ equation is reconstructed as a quantum curve for the wave function $\psi_X(D)$ associated with the GKZ curve $\Sigma_X$ by appropriately choosing an integration divisor $D$ in \eqref{wave_function}.
+Here, by Proposition \ref{prop:BE_reconstruction} the WKB reconstruction of quantum curves depends on the choice of integration divisor $D$.
+We show that there actually exists the integration divisor $D=D^*$ which realizes the GKZ equation.
+In Section \ref{subsection:relation-to-oscillatory-integral-section4} we also show an explicit relation between the wave function $\psi_X(D^*)$ and the oscillatory integral ${\mathcal I}_X(x)$ in \eqref{eq:equiv-osci-int}.